quiquee/obc-docs/README.md

 ## Notice regarding the Linux Foundation's Hyperledger project

-The openblockchain project is IBM's proposed contribution to the Linux Foundation's [Hyperledger](https://www.hyperledger.org/) project.
+The IBM Open Blockchain (OBC) project is our contribution to the Linux Foundation [Hyperledger](https://www.hyperledger.org/) project.
 We have made it available as open source to enable others to explore our architecture and design.
-IBM's intention is to engage rigorously in the Linux Foundation's [Hyperledger](https://www.hyperledger.org/) project as the community establishes itself, and decides on a code base.
-Once established, we will transition our development focus to the [Hyperledger](https://www.hyperledger.org/) effort, and this code will be maintained as needed for IBM's use.
+IBM intends to engage rigorously in the Linux Foundation [Hyperledger](https://www.hyperledger.org/) project as the community establishes itself and decides on a code base.
+Once established, we will transition our development focus to the [Hyperledger](https://www.hyperledger.org/) effort, at which point the code will be maintained for use by IBM.

-While we invite [contribution](#contrib) to the openblockchain project, we believe that the broader blockchain community's focus should be the [Hyperledger](https://www.hyperledger.org/) project.
+While we invite [contribution](#contrib) to the IBM Open Blockchain project, we believe that the broader blockchain community focus should be on the shared Linux Foundation [Hyperledger](https://www.hyperledger.org/) project.

 ## Getting started
 Welcome to Open Blockchain (OBC) development!